Edouard-Legoupil/Humanitarian-Survey-analysis/README.md

 >     * A learning objective: Enhance the appearance of the IPEDS map by changing the color palette of the markers and adding a map legend.
 >     * Some functions introduced/used: `addCircleMarkers()`, `addLegend()`

-> Chapter 3 - Groups, Layers, and Extras
+> Chapter 3 - Clean your data in a reproducible way / Fix potential issues in the dataset
 >   * Lesson 3.1 - The Leaflet Extras Package
 >     * A learning objective: Add search capabilities to your map!
 Find a location by typing it in a search bar, plus find the name of a location by clicking on a point in your map.
 >     * Some functions introduced/used: `addSearchOSM()`, `addReverseSearchOSM()`, `addCircleMarkers()`